 KEY WEST BEACHES

-Here’s the deal: one of the most amazing draws to the Florida Keys is the enormous coral reef that is world renown for diving and sportfishing.
+One of the most amazing draws to the Florida Keys is the enormous coral reef that is world renown for diving and sportsfishing.
 This incredible barrier is also what protects the Keys but makes waves and the culmination of sand almost impossible.
 It also creates a rocky bed along the seashore of the Keys and Key West.

 The coral reef situation is super cool but we were on a press trip to see Florida beaches, so I was determined to find white sandy beaches without a rocky seawall to access the beautiful turquoise waters of Key West.
 Like I talked about in Key West Vacation Ideas, Higgs Beach has a beach but much different that what you have pictured in your mind.
 Me too.
 Fort Zachary also has a great beach as talked about in my Key West post.

-However, Smathers Beach (public) and the private beach behind Casa Marina Resort, although manmade, had stunning white sand and beautiful turquoise waters.
-We didn’t get to spend time at Smathers and I was so sad.
-It was gorgeous.
+However, Smathers Beach (public) and the private beach behind Casa Marina Resort, although man-made, had stunning white sand and beautiful turquoise waters.
+It was absolutely gorgeous and never appeared to be crowed at all during our time in Key West, Florida.

 The stunning, private beach behind the Casa Marina resort was the destination to begin the Barefoot Billy’s Jet Ski Adventure, and to me, the most Instagram-worthy spot in Key West.
 You’ll see in the footage below that the over 1,000 feet of private beach is full of swaying palm trees and luxury hammocks, as well as jet skis and other recreation.
 Closer to the resort has quiet lounge chairs and massage opportunities – even for those that are not guests.

 One of our favorite east coast beaches